Fert-Nyxarra/Fert_Nyxarra-s-Stellar-Reconfig-FNSR-/README.md

 /// Incompatibilities
 - (KSPIE/KSPI) When using Tweakscale on FNSR parts with KSPIE/KSPI installed (Or any older mod), FNSR parts will not scale beyond 40 meters.

-/// Roadmap:
-ProceduralParts API for FNSR instead of many individual parts More part configs
-Maybe own parts, but im not sure

 /// License:
 All FNSR assets are licensed under MIT license